ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

 toc_title: External Dictionaries
 ---

+!!! attention "Attention"
+    For dictionaries, created with [DDL queries](../../sql-reference/statements/create/dictionary.md), the `dict_name` parameter must be fully specified, like `<database>.<dict_name>`.
+Otherwise, the current database is used.

 # Functions for Working with External Dictionaries {#ext_dict_functions}

 For information on connecting and configuring external dictionaries, see [External dictionaries](../../sql-reference/dictionaries/external-dictionaries/external-dicts.md).